 It is totally possible to create a beautiful room you AND your child will love.
-Today we are focussing on little girls’ bedrooms.
-Here is a few handy tips and a handful of gorgeous girls’ room interiors to inspire you…
+Today we are focusing on little girls’ bedrooms.
+Here are a few handy tips and a handful of gorgeous girls’ room interiors to inspire you…

 Did you know that, other than instinctive emotions, colour is one of the first external factors a child will react to?
 Colour plays a considerable role in engaging a child, assisting to both inspire them and pique their curiosity.
 Then why on earth would we give a child a room devoid of colour?
 Now I’m not saying your child’s room should like a clown that ate a rainbow but pick an exciting colour scheme that your little girl will love.
 And by the way – who said girls’ bedrooms should be pink?!
 Introducing tasteful amounts of colour is not difficult even if you refrain from painting the walls.
 In fact, white or neutral walls add a sense of open and uncluttered freshness and makes it very easy to transition your little girl’s room into a more grown-up teen room – it’s the blank canvas concept.
 The colour can be all in the accessories – quirky cushions, cheery bedding, bright rugs, and painted furniture (why no try the ombre effect).

 It is said that in kid-friendly spaces, there’s no such thing as pattern overload – and I fully agree.
 Combine stripes and polka dots, florals and prints.
-Some how, pattern-on-pattern madness that would have hurt your eyes in any other room of your house does not look out of place in a child’s bedroom.
+Somehow, pattern-on-pattern madness, that would have hurt your eyes in any other room of your house, does not look out of place in a child’s bedroom.
 My favourite pattern combo for little girls would have to be happy polka dots and pretty florals – cute and feminine!
-The use of pattern does not have to be restricted to your fabrics – consider a interesting wallpaper, either for a blank wall or a piece of furniture like front of a chest of drawers or the inside of a bookcase.
+The use of pattern does not have to be restricted to your fabrics – consider an interesting wallpaper, either for a blank wall or a piece of furniture like the front of a chest of drawers or the inside of a bookcase.